Ferdinand Augustin Hallerstein: Life and work

 Hallerstein was born on 27 August 1703 in Ljubljana (in older sources in Mengeš, incorrectly citing the date as 18 August 1703), Carniola (then part of the Habsburg monarchy, now in Slovenia) as a member of the Hungarian branch of the famous Haller von Hallerstein family from Nuremberg, Germany.
 He was baptized Ferdinandus Augustinus Haller L.B. ab Hallerstein in Ljubljana on 28 August 1703.
 He spent his youth in Mengeš, where his family owned Ravbar Castle, and studied at the Jesuit college in Ljubljana.

 He was a member of the Academy of Sciences in all the three cities, from Germany and Vienna, where he mainly published his scientific disputes, to Rome and Lisbon, the city of his correspondence and of his personal friend – the Queen of Portugal.
-It was from Portugal that he traveled to India as a missionary, where he worked in Goa and Macau and then continued his travel to Beijing, China.
+It was from Portugal that he travelled to India as a missionary, where he worked in Goa and Macau and then continued his travel to Beijing, China.

 The former Beijing Astronomical Observatory, now a museum, still hosts the armillary sphere with rotating rings, which was made under Hallerstein's leadership and is considered the most prominent astronomical instrument.

 His list and the Chinese translation reached Europe in 1779.
 The Chinese emperors objected to census-taking, or at least to census-publication, lest the Chinese might recognize their strength and grow restless.
-It confirms all the calculations of one of his predecessors, Father Amiot and affords a proof of the progressive increase of the Chinese population.
-In the 25th year he found 196,837,977 souls, and in the following year, 198,214,624.
+It confirms all the calculations of one of his predecessors, Father Amiot and affords proof of the progressive increase of the Chinese population.
+In the 25th year, he found 196,837,977 souls, and in the following year, 198,214,624.
 Hallerstein's census is to be found in "Déscription Générale de la Chine", p.
 283.

 He was buried in the Jesuits' Zhalan Cemetery in Beijing.

 Legacy

-In Budapest, translations of his letters were published already in the 18th century.
+In Budapest, translations of his letters were published in the 18th century.

 A part of the Third Conference of the European Society for the History of Science was dedicated to Hallerstein and his transfer of mid-European science to Beijing and back.
 In recent years he has attracted the attention of Chinese historians as the creator of the most intriguing astronomic instrument at the old Beijing observatory, the spherical astrolabe, a "celestial globe".

 The asteroid 15071 Hallerstein is named after Hallerstein.